naoyamakino/UIButtons/README.md

 - being able to create a customized UIButton using UIImage
 - UIImage is resizableImageWithCapInsets, which has a benefit of reusable assets across the app and lighter app bundles.
 - exercise the use of helper methods for code-reusablity.
+- being able to change a background image on a button based on different state (UIControlStateNormal and UIControlStateHighlighted)